Careers360 Logo

 Frequently Asked Questions (FAQs)

-The NCERT Chemistry books required for Class 11 are:
+1. Why are NCERT books so important for Class 11 Chemistry?

 3. Are the NCERT books enough for competitive exams like NEET or JEE?